 Pocket Option Strategy Smart Trading With Simon

-If you're new to options trading, you may be wondering how those trades are taxed Pocket Option Express Trade .
+If you're new to options trading, you may be wondering how those trades are taxed Pocket Option Withdrawal Blocked .
 Here's a rundown of some potential tax pitfalls with options strategies.

 Want to trade options?
 Be sure you understand the tax implications first.
 Here are some basic things to consider when it comes to buying and selling these contracts on the open market: